parrt/msds692/notes/crawling.md

 ## Getting more out of life

-So far we've grabbed just one page of news but let's figure out how to get multiple pages.
-We'll pull just 3 pages from Hacker News just so 35 students don't each start a loop that bangs their server and pisses them off.
+So far we've grabbed just the first page of news but let's figure out how to get multiple pages.
+We'll pull just 3 pages from Hacker News just so 50 students don't each start a loop that bangs their server and pisses them off.

 Using "inspect element" in Chrome or your favorite browser, find the "More" link.
 It should look like: